 About Scott Hadly

-I've worked as a beat reporter covering crime and politics.
-I've done investigative reporting for newspapers and edited an environmental quarterly.
+I've worked as a beat reporter covering crime and politics, done investigative reporting for newspapers, and edited an environmental quarterly.

-As a writer and editor, I want to convey a sense of wonder and discovery to readers.
+As a writer and editor, I want to convey to readers a sense of wonder and discovery.

-Prior to becoming a writer I did development work in the third world, and I've also held jobs as a bartender, gardener, and a gravedigger.
+Prior to becoming a writer, I did development work in the third world and worked as a bartender, gardener, and gravedigger.

 I'm married, and we have a daughter and a son.